-Stories are the ticket to making things more accessible, and that passion for accessibility is what drives my work as the Editor at LexBlog.
+Stories are the ticket to making things more accessible.
 It’s what inspires me to work in the book publishing industry and perhaps become an author myself one day.

 (I mean, I did technically write an 80-page book in the fourth grade, but I think I’m long overdue for another).

 I’m rarely happy in one place for a set period of time.
 I’ve combatted this by becoming an expat with my cat, Jasper, who loves wandering around and seeing new things almost as much as me.
 When I can’t get that escape physically, I turn to books.

 But books hold much more weight than that, and there’s some untapped power in the realm of fiction as an agent for change that I want to explore.